What Is a Line of Credit?

 Some common fees you might see when looking at different lines of credit include:

-Line of credit vs. loans
+Lines of credit vs. personal loans

-With a loan, you typically receive a lump sum and have a fixed amount of time to pay it back, plus interest and fees.
+With a personal loan, you typically receive a lump sum and have a fixed amount of time to pay it back, plus interest and fees.
 A line of credit lets you take out up to a certain amount of money at any given time, but you only pay interest on the portion of the money you withdraw.

 Interest rates